 The Company believes that it has differentiated itself from its competition and positioned itself for continued strong growth by building a leadership position in genomic and other advanced testing technologies.
-This leadership position enables the Company to provide a broad menu of testing services for the infectious disease and cancer markets, which it believes represent two of the most significant areas of future growth in the genomic clinical laboratory industry.
-The Company's primary strategic objective is to expand its leadership position in genomic and other advanced testing technologies and leverage its national core testing infrastructure to deliver outstanding and innovative clinical testing services to patients and physicians nationwide.
+This leadership position enables the Company to provide a broad menu of testing services for the genetics and cancer markets, which it believes represent two of the most significant areas of future growth in the clinical laboratory industry.
+The Company's strategic objective in scientific differentiation is to expand its leadership position in genomic and other advanced testing technologies in order to deliver outstanding and innovative clinical testing services to patients and physicians nationwide.